DMTN-234

 So far as possible, authentication and access control for Science Platform services will be handled by a separate authentication service interposed between the user request and the service backend.
 Service backends need only be aware of information exposed by the authentication service, not the precise mechanism the user used to authenticate.

 The Science Platform requires Kubernetes, which handles this type of interposition via Ingress resources.
 If the authentication service rejects the request at the ingress, it is never passed to the backend service.
-The details of required authentication and authorization are configured in the Ingress resources of each Science Platform service, either directly (when necessary) or via a Kubernetes custom resource that is used to generate an Ingress resource with correct authentication and authorization configuration (preferred).
+The details of required authentication and authorization are configured in a Kubernetes custom resource, which in turn is used to generate an Ingress resource with correct authentication and authorization configuration.

 One implication of this is that all access to services in the Science Platform, including access to services from the Notebook Aspect and service-to-service access, must go through the ingress.
 This is not the default in Kubernetes; by default, applications running within the same Kubernetes cluster can access the Service or even Pod of another service directly without using the ingress.
 Correct use of the authentication service therefore requires blocking non-ingress access to other services via, for example, a Kubernetes NetworkPolicy.